nasus321/Nasus321/README.md

+]
 ## Hi, I'm Sue 👋

 I work at the intersection of technology, data, and people.

-I'm a Technical Writer in healthcare technology with a background in information systems, analytics, and compliance.
+I'm a systems-oriented technical writer  who bridges documentation, data, cloud, and governance.
 I'm focused on making complex systems understandable and usable.

 ### What I'm Working On
 - Learning Python for data analysis and light automation
 - Building practical analytics and cloud projects (not algorithm marathons)
-- Studying cybersecurity fundamentals with an eye toward GRC
+- Deepening cybersecurity fundamentals with an eye toward GRC

 ### How I Think About Tech
 - Systems > snippets